Newtown Township, Delaware County, Pennsylvania: Attractions

 The Newtown Square Railroad Museum is located inside of the former Pennsylvania Railroad's Newtown Square Station and features a small model train layout, a former Red Arrow trolley, a vintage steam locomotive, and various other artifacts preserving the history of the Newtown Square Branch.

-In Popular Culture
+In popular culture

-The Du Pont Foxcatcher Farm estate was located in Newtown.
+The Du Pont Foxcatcher Farm estate was located in Newtown Square.
 Following John Du Pont's murder of Olympic wrestler Dave Schultz in 1996, Du Pont was arrested by the Newtown Township Police Department.
 The events were made into the 2014 film Foxcatcher.

 Aronimink Golf Club is located within Newtown Square.
 The course is considered one of the nation's top golf courses.
 The club hosted the 1962 PGA Championship, 1977 U.S. Amateur Championship, 1997 U.S. Junior Amateur Championship, 2003 Senior PGA Championship, the 2010 and 2011 AT&T National, the 2018 BMW Championship, 2020 Women's PGA Championship, and is set to host the 2026 PGA Championship.

-Notable Residents
+Notable people

 Those of note who were born or once lived in Newtown.